patchstack/documentation/src/content/docs/FAQ Troubleshooting/Other/patchstack-shows-the-plugin-is-up-to-date-but-actually-is-not.md

 ---

 This can happen mostly due to two reasons:
-* This is a premium or pro-licensed plugin and uses different updating mechanisms compared to normal plugins
+* This is a premium-licensed plugin and uses different updating mechanisms compared to normal plugins
-* Your site has fallen out of sync with Patchstack App
+* Your site has fallen out of sync with the Patchstack App

 The information we show about the plugin status in Patchstack App, is synced straight from your WordPress site.